 |Percent of Admitted Who Enrolled (Admission Yield)||27%||30%||28%|

-What are the requirements for admission to Oberlin College and what considerations affect admission decisions?
+What are the requirements for admission to Oberlin College and what student information is used for admission decisions?

 |High School GPA||Required|